Mahatma Gandhi: Followers and international influence

 Gandhi influenced important leaders and political movements.
 Leaders of the civil rights movement in the United States, including Martin Luther King Jr., James Lawson, and James Bevel, drew from the writings of Gandhi in the development of their own theories about nonviolence.
-King said "Christ gave us the goals and Mahatma Gandhi the tactics."
+King said, "Christ gave us the goals and Mahatma Gandhi the tactics."
 King sometimes referred to Gandhi as "the little brown saint."
 Anti-apartheid activist and former President of South Africa, Nelson Mandela, was inspired by Gandhi.
 Others include Steve Biko, Václav Havel, and Aung San Suu Kyi.

 In his early years, the former President of South Africa Nelson Mandela was a follower of the nonviolent resistance philosophy of Gandhi.
 Bhana and Vahed commented on these events as "Gandhi inspired succeeding generations of South African activists seeking to end White rule.
 This legacy connects him to Nelson Mandela...in a sense, Mandela completed what Gandhi started."

-Gandhi's life and teachings inspired many who specifically referred to Gandhi as their mentor or who dedicated their lives to spreading Gandhi's ideas.
+Gandhi's life and teachings inspired many who specifically referred to Gandhi as their mentor or who dedicated their lives to spreading his ideas.
 In Europe, Romain Rolland was the first to discuss Gandhi in his 1924 book Mahatma Gandhi, and Brazilian anarchist and feminist Maria Lacerda de Moura wrote about Gandhi in her work on pacifism.
-In 1931, physicist Albert Einstein exchanged letters with Gandhi, and called him "a role model for the generations to come" in a letter writing about him.
+In 1931, physicist Albert Einstein exchanged letters with Gandhi and called him "a role model for the generations to come" in a letter writing about him.
 Einstein said of Gandhi:

 Mahatma Gandhi's life achievement stands unique in political history.
 He has invented a completely new and humane means for the liberation war of an oppressed country, and practised it with greatest energy and devotion.
 The moral influence he had on the consciously thinking human being of the entire civilised world will probably be much more lasting than it seems in our time with its overestimation of brutal violent forces.
 Because lasting will only be the work of such statesmen who wake up and strengthen the moral power of their people through their example and educational works.
 We may all be happy and grateful that destiny gifted us with such an enlightened contemporary, a role model for the generations to come.
 Generations to come will scarce believe that such a one as this walked the earth in flesh and blood.